arthur12320/p5game/README.md

 all the "game engine" was coded in p5.js with no external libs, currently the game is a wave based top down fighting game, but it has code in it for block placement and other features, i plan to work in different features and different game formats while developing a basic game engine underneath

+# how to play ?

+you can try the game in this link: https://arthur12320.github.io/p5game/index.html

+just have fun at the moment

 ## Why? 💭

 The project came as a idea to keep programming while in downtime, i needed some kind of project to work on that wasn't work or university relates.
 The idea of a game was always in my mind, because it gave the oportunity to try a number of different ideas and game mechanics.
 The project is all made in JS by choice, altough i know all the limitations it will impose me, i wanted to see what i could do with one of my favorite programming languages and with no external games lib